 The frets (metal bars on the neck) are made of brass.
 While I don’t like to see brass frets on steel-string instruments like guitars, uke strings are so soft that it’s not something I worry about.

 Kala makes a nearly identical ukulele called the Shark.
 The only difference between the two ukes is that the Dolphin has a dolphin-shaped bridge while the Shark has a shark-shaped bridge.

-While the tone and playability won't thrill serious players, the Dolphin is a fun, well-built uke for under $50.
-If you like the quirky design and color options, there's no good reason not to get one.
+While the Dolphin’s tone and playability won’t thrill serious players, it’s still a fun, well-built uke.
+If you like the quirky design and wide array of color options, it’s worth a look.

 - Soprano size

 - Mahogany neck